Nafees Bin Zafar

 Nafees Bin Zafar (born 1978) is a visual effects and computer graphics software engineer of Bangladeshi origin based in Los Angeles, United States.
-Zafar currently works as Principal Engineer at animation studio DreamWorks Animation.
-In 2008, Zafar received an Academy Scientific and Technical Award thus becoming the first person of Bangladeshi origin to win an Academy Award.
-In 2015, he won a Technical Achievement Award.
+He is currently Principal Engineer at animation studio DreamWorks Animation.
+In 2008, he received an Academy Scientific and Technical Award in Scientific and Engineering Award (Academy Plaque) category for the development of the fluid simulation system at Digital Domain., becoming the first person of Bangladeshi origin to win an Academy Award in any category.
+He also received an Academy Scientific and Technical Award in Technical Achievement Award (Academy Certificate) category in 2015 for the separate development of two large-scale destruction simulation systems based on Bullet.

 Early life

-Nafees Bin Zafar was born in Dhaka, Bangladesh and moved to Charleston, South Carolina with his family when he was 11 years old.
-He studied at College of Charleston and graduated in software engineering.
+Zafar was born in Dhaka, Bangladesh, and moved to Charleston, South Carolina with his family when he was 11.
+He studied at Dhaka Residential Model College till grade 6.
+He attended College of Charleston and graduated in software engineering.
+During that time, he studied 3D graphics using SGI computers at Virtual Reality South.